compsys-progtools/spring2024/syllabus/tools.md

 PATH=/home/YOURUSERNAME/anaconda3/bin/:$PATH` line.
 This can be placed at the end of the file.
 1. Once that is inserted you may close and save the file, to do this hold escape and type `:x`, then press enter.
-After doing that you will be returned to the terminal where you will then type the source .bashrc command.
+After doing that you will be returned to the {term}`terminal` where you will then type the source .bashrc command.
 1. Next, use the `jupyter notebook –generate-config` command to generate a Jupyter Notebook.